zichuan-li/openwrt-mx4300/snapshot-dependency-guide.md

 ### The problem
-If you ever get the kernel dependency error:
+Snapshot builds evolve quickly, and that sets time limits to installing new packages with opkg, so if you ever get the kernel dependency error:

 ```
  # opkg install tailscale